-- Bread: French toast or Italian loaf are our favorite types of bread.
-They are not too crusty on the outside and have a nice soft center that can hold the butter well during baking.
+- Bread: French bread or Italian loaf are our favorite types of bread.
+They are a little crusty on the outside and have a nice soft center that can hold the butter well during baking.

-- Butter: For the best result, the butter should be softened at room temperature before using.
-A quick tip to do that is to cut the butter into small cubes, this size allows the butter to soften faster than the whole stick.
+- Butter: For the best results, the butter should be softened at room temperature before using.
+A quick tip to help with that is to cut the butter into small cubes, this size allows the butter to soften faster than the whole stick.

 We also use unsalted butter to limit the sodium level.
-Apart from that, unsalted butter allows you to control the saltiness of the finished baked goods easier.
+Apart from that, unsalted butter allows you to control the saltiness of the finished product more easily.

-- Garlic: The amount of garlic in the recipe can be increased or decreased depending on how garlicky you want.
-Just chopped them finely so that you don’t bite into a big chunk of garlic.
+- Garlic: The amount of garlic in this recipe can be increased or decreased depending on how garlicky you like it.
+Just chop them finely (or use a garlic press) so that you don’t bite into a big chunk of garlic.

-Prepping garlic is not a heavy job to do, but in case you want to buy some time of preparation, minced or crushed garlic can be easily found at the supermarket.
+Prepping garlic is not a taxing job, but in case you want to buy some time (or not have the smell of garlic on your fingers all night), minced or crushed garlic can be easily found at the supermarket.

-- Herbs: For a pungent flavor garlic bread, finish off your bread with a touch of fresh parsley and thyme.
-If you subtitle fresh herbs for dried and double the suggested amount.
+- Herbs: For a more aromatic and full-flavored garlic bread, finish off your bread with a touch of fresh parsley and thyme.
+If you use fresh herbs instead of dried, double the suggested amount.

-- Pepper: The best garlic bread is the one that is seasoned well in a proper way.
+- Pepper: The best garlic bread is one that is seasoned well in a balanced manner.
 We add a generous pinch of ground pepper to the butter mixture before slathering it on the bread.
-This way the seasoning is ensured to remain beautifully in each slice.
+This way you ensure an even spread of seasoning in each slice.